-The specialized lectures may also be taken at other universities; for example, the BeNeFri Advanced Materials course (12 ECTS).
+The specialized lectures may also be taken at other universities.
 The Troisième Cycle courses of the Swiss-French universities are also eligible.
 It is recommended that the student follows specialization courses in the same domain as the intended thesis work.